50 Epic Summer Bucket List Ideas for 2023 + Free Printable

-I’ve made a list of 50 activities to put on your 2022 summer bucket list.
-If you’re a homebody I’ve got you covered, most of these things can be done at home for free or very little money, but I have some summer adventure ideas for you too.
+Below is a list of 50 activities to put on your 2022 summer bucket list.
+If you’re a homebody I’ve got you covered, most of these things can be done at home for free or very little money, but I have some summer adventure ideas for you too if you want to spend time out of the home.

 Get a free summer bucket list printable PDF at the end of this post.